dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Introduction
 ============

-SimpleDBM, like most other databases, stores records in fixed size pages.
+SimpleDBM_, like most other databases, stores records in fixed size pages.
 The Slotted Page Manager module provides an enhancement to the Raw Page by allowing records to be inserted, updated and deleted within the page.
 By providing a common infrastructure, client